aabhashmukherjee/landingpage/README.md

 # Landing Page
- Apple Shop Landing Page, second project of my CodSoft Internship
+Apple Shop Landing Page, second project of my CodSoft Internship I designed and developed a landing page called "Doctor's Fear" for an apple seller.
+This project showcases my ability to create visually appealing and functional e-commerce websites using HTML, CSS, and JavaScript.
+The page features a clean and user-friendly design, with smooth animations and dynamic elements that make it engaging for visitors.
+It highlights the apple products effectively and encourages user interaction.
+This project helped me improve my front-end development skills and understand e-commerce design better.